Jaruzej/smolSf/README.md

 chrono class contains static functions tic, toc and toc_as_fseconds, which are used used to measure time.
 Whenever tic is called a current time is pushed into a queue.
 When toc is called current time is compared with first time in the queue which is then removed from the queue.

 Difference is returned as std::chrono::nanoseconds.

-If you don't want to deal with std::chrono, toc_as_fseconds returns a float which is a output of toc converted to number of seconds.
+If you don't want to deal with std::chrono, toc_as_fseconds returns a float which is an output of toc converted to number of seconds.

 ## Example